 Degree Requirements

-The Ed.
-S. in School Psychology degree program consists of 60 graduate semester hours that includes coursework in psychological and educational foundations, psychoeducational assessment, and direct and indirect service delivery.
+The Ed.S. in School Psychology degree program consists of 60 graduate semester hours that includes coursework in psychological and educational foundations, psychoeducational assessment, and direct and indirect service delivery.
 Prevention and early intervention of academic, behavioral, and social-emotional problems through consultation, interdisciplinary collaboration, and systems-level interventions are highlighted throughout the program.
-The Ed.
-S. degree is a small-cohort program consisting of 10-12 candidates per cohort that maximizes close relationships with faculty and field-based practitioners to develop professional skills and competencies.
+The Ed.S. degree is a small-cohort program consisting of 10-12 candidates per cohort that maximizes close relationships with faculty and field-based practitioners to develop professional skills and competencies.

-Admission requirements include a 3.0 undergraduate GPA, current GRE General Test scores (Verbal, Quantitative and Analytical Writing scores at or above the 50th percentile), three letters of recommendation, a personal statement describing personal goals (not to exceed five double-spaced typed pages) and a curriculum vita detailing relevant experience with children, adolescents, and families.
+Admission requirements include a 3.0 undergraduate GPA, three letters of recommendation, a personal statement describing personal goals (not to exceed five double-spaced typed pages) and a curriculum vitae detailing relevant experience with children, adolescents, and families.
 Prerequisite coursework in the areas of Developmental Psychology, and Psychological Statistics is required for admission.
-Following initial screening, finalists will be invited for an on-campus interview with the School Psychology Program faculty and current Ed.
-S. candidates.
+Following initial screening, finalists will be invited for an on-campus interview with the School Psychology Program faculty and current Ed.S. candidates.
 All required application materials will be considered equally when making admission decisions.
 Applications are reviewed annually with a January 15 deadline.
 The program may review additional applications until all spaces in the cohort are filled.

 Transfer credit may be granted for graduate coursework completed prior to entering the program, but strict limitations apply.
-The Ed.
-S. in School Psychology degree program involves a minimum of three years of intensive study.
-Though it is possible to complete the first year of the curriculum on a part-time basis, please note that practicum during the second year involves two days per week working in a school with a school psychologist, and internship is a yearlong fulltime supervised experience.
+The Ed.S. in School Psychology degree program involves a minimum of three years of intensive study.
+Though it is possible to complete the first year of the curriculum on a part-time basis, please note that practicum during the second year involves two days per week working in a school with a school psychologist, and internship is a yearlong full-time supervised experience.
 Consequently, full-time study is recommended and preferred.
 Graduates of the program are immediately eligible for School Psychologist Certification from the Missouri Department of Elementary and Secondary Education and the Nationally Certified School Psychologist credential from the National Association of School Psychologists.
 As such, graduates from the program will meet or exceed certification requirements in the majority if not all states in the country.

 Requirements

-ED PSY 6530 | Foundations of School Psychology | 3 |
+ED PSY 6530 | Foundations Of School Psychology | 3 |

 ED PSY 6545 | Consultation in Schools and Related Settings | 3 |